| |||||||||||||||||||||||||||||||||

 * The non-mystery parts of ancient religion had plenty of new divine men. |

-The DPNB rule is not comprehensive.
+The ADPNoB rule is not comprehensive.
 It is not consistent with itself.
-Even if the DPNB rule didn't confuse similarity with identity, it would still fail to explain the ancient evidence.
+Even if the ADPNoB rule didn't confuse similarity with identity, it would still fail to explain the ancient evidence.
 Not comprehensive.
 We're looking for a theory of religious origins that is comprehensive,

 that can explain not just Jesus- Osiris similarities, but also Osiris-